melezhik/swat/README2.md

 # Check lists

-Swat parses http response and determine if it matches to the expressions from the check list:
+Swat checks http response and determine if it matches to the _expressions_ from the check list:

     # http response
     200 OK